Holbeam History, Family Crest & Coats of Arms

 Early History of the Holbeam family

 This web page shows only a small excerpt of our Holbeam research.
-Another 135 words (10 lines of text) covering the years 1551, 1527, 1534, 1535 and 1536 are included under the topic Early Holbeam History in all our PDF Extended History products and printed products wherever possible.
+Another 68 words (5 lines of text) covering the years 1551, 1527, 1534, 1535 and 1536 are included under the topic Early Holbeam History in all our PDF Extended History products and printed products wherever possible.

 Holbeam Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Holbeam are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 The variations of the name Holbeam include: Holbeck, Holbech, Holbech, Holbeche, Holbeame and others.

 Early Notables of the Holbeam family (pre 1700)

 Another 44 words (3 lines of text) are included under the topic Early Holbeam Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Holbeam family